fleetdm/fleet-gitops/README.md

 ## Configuration options

-For all configuration options, go to [GitOps reference](https://fleetdm.com/docs/using-fleet/gitops) in the Fleet documentation.
+For all configuration options, go to the [YAML files reference](https://fleetdm.com/docs/using-fleet/gitops) in the Fleet docs.